cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STIsClosed (Geometry)

 `STIsClosed()`returns 1 if the start and end points of the given geometry instance are the same.
 Returns 1 for `GeometryCollection` types if each contained geometry instance is closed.
-Returns 0 if the instance is not closed.
+Returns 0 if the instance isn't closed.

 #### Syntax